Sample policy · Reg 7

 v1.1 2026-06-01 Verivius (sample) Filled out Sections 3 to 8 with concrete content.
 Section 4 names the Provider, NI, HR Lead roles.
 Section 5 expanded to a 10-step procedure covering recruitment, Schedule 3 information, fit-and-proper-persons-directors check (where applicable), CQC registration application, interim cover, onboarding, day-to-day accountability, continuing fitness, cessation, no-RM contingency.
 Section 6 names training tiers.
 Section 7 names the audit cadence.
 Section 8 references the Limitation Act 1980 retention period.

-This sample policy template was issued by Verivius as part of the Mock Inspection design partner onboarding pack.
+This sample policy template was issued by Verivius.
 It is a template, not a substitute for legal advice or the tenant's own policy-development process.
-Where this template and the live regulation diverge, the live regulation wins.
+Where this template and live law or regulator guidance diverge, the live source wins.

 Related Verivius content